Magnetic-Field Induced Deformation in Hybrid Stars: Introduction

-From an electromagnetic observation perspective, the extremely precise mass detections of the pulsars PSR J1614-2230 \cite{Demorest2010} and PSR J0348+0432 \cite{Antoniadis1233232} with $M$ $\approx$ $2$ M$_{\odot}$ have also ushered in a new era of NS research.
-Since then, the mass measurement of PSR J1614-2230 was corrected \cite{Arzoumanian_2018}, and a new high-mass pulsar, PSR J0740+6620 with $M>2$ M$_{\odot}$, was identified \cite{Cromartie2020,2021ApJ...915L..12F}.
 The existence of these massive NSs rules out a number of soft EoSs, in which the expected maximum mass of the compact object is less than the observed maximum mass.
-Meanwhile, it has become long accepted in the nuclear physics community that hyperons emerge in dense medium under NS conditions at a few times $\rho_{0}$ \cite{1960SvA.....4..187A,GLENDENNING1982392,1985ApJ...293..470G}.
-However, the inclusion of hyperons softens the EoS enough to rule out the occurrence of $2$ M$_{\odot}$ NSs in many models, unless the EoS is stiff enough to prevent that, which is related to predicting stellar radii that are large.
-The NASA Neutron Star Interior Composition Explorer (NICER) measured the canonical neutron-star radii to be small, in the range $11.52-14.26$ km \cite{Miller_2019a,Riley_2019} from the analysis of PSR J0030+0451.
-More recent constraints on the NS radius from NICER measurements of the massive pulsar J0740+6620 provide the wide range $11.41-16.30$ km \cite{Miller_2021,Riley:2021pdl}.
-But, more constraining, canonical neutron-star radii were estimated from the tidal deformability measured in the event GW170817 \cite{PhysRevLett.121.161101} to be in the range $9.1-13.3$ km.
-Together, all of these give rise to the so-called hyperon puzzle, which is a severe challenge in nuclear physics \cite{Chamel:2013efa}.
-A possible way out of the puzzle is to consider deconfinement to quark matter, as discussed in the following.
+Meanwhile, it has been long accepted in the nuclear physics community that hyperons emerge in dense medium under NS conditions at a few times $\rho_{0}$ \citep{1960SvA.....4..187A,GLENDENNING1982392,1985ApJ...293..470G}.
+The EoS softens in the presence of hyperons ruling out the occurrence of $2$ $M_{\sun}$ NSs in many models.
+To prevent this, the EoS without hyperons can be very stiff but that would lead to a large stellar radii.
+Together, all of this gives rise to the so-called hyperon puzzle, which is a tremendous challenge in nuclear physics \citep{Chamel:2013efa}.
+A possible way to solve this problem would be to consider deconfinement to quark matter, as discussed in the following.